kinshukjainn/zeroleaks/README.md

 ## 📜 Overview

 **ZeroLeaks** is a highly secure, fully client-side password analysis and generation tool designed for developers, security researchers, and privacy-conscious users.
-It combines cryptographic best practices, entropy-based analysis, and data breach intelligence from [HaveIBeenPwned](https://haveibeenpwned.com/API/v3#PwnedPasswords) to help users understand and improve their password hygiene.
+It combines cryptographic best practices, entropy-based analysis, and data breach intelligence  to help users understand and improve their password hygiene.

 Built with modern technologies including **React 19**, **TypeScript**, **TailwindCSS**, and **Vite**, it features a sleek, responsive UI, deep security insights, and real-time visualizations.